deep-mm/About-Me/README.md

 # About-Me
-This project is a full stack development project which will be developed using an integration between various technologies.
+deepmehta.co.in
+This is a profile website hosted on Azure Static Web Pages